NuwanJayasinghe/NuwanJayasinghe/README.md

 - 💬 Ask me about Python, Scala, .Net, iOS Development, and project management
 - 📫 How to reach me: [nuwanjayasinghe@hotmail.com](mailto:nuwanjayasinghe@hotmail.com)
 - 🌍 Based in Stockholm, Sweden
-- ⚡ Fun fact: I love hiking and exploring new technologies

 ---